Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 20.md

 - Cordelia: You look... pain... ful?
 	- [[Vallen The Immortal|Vallen]] steps in and says we have places to go
 - [[Cal Corvo|CAL]] IS LIKE "VALLEN ARE YOU GONNA LET HIM STEAL YOUR GIRL"
-	- VALLEN AND JULIAN ARE LIEK!??!?!
+	- VALLEN AND JULIAN ARE LIKE!??!?!
 	- OH MY GOD
 	- GIRL
 	- GOOD GOD GOOD GRIEF GOOD FUCKING GOD